 How to assess these skills?

-With imocha’s online skill assessments, testing finance skills of candidates have become easy for recruiters.
+With iMocha’s online skill assessments, testing the finance skills of candidates has become easy for recruiters.
 You can use credit risk analyst test, which focuses on important credit analyst skills such as risk mitigation, credit rating, position analysis, and credit risk management.
-Also, credit analyst assessment test, financial accounting tests, financial relationship manager test, or any other analytical skill assessment helps in evaluating a candidate applying for a job in finance sector.
+Also, credit analyst assessment test, financial accounting tests, financial relationship manager tests, or any other analytical skill assessment helps in evaluating a candidate applying for a job in the finance sector.

 These tests include questions on all the necessary topics for the assessment of a credit analyst such as accounting principles, journal entries, ledgers entries, trial balance, profit & loss statement, balance sheet, provisions depreciation, cash flow inventory, and valuation ratio analysis.